geonetwork/core-doc-sources/eng/users/source/managing_metadata/templates/index.rst

 Templates
 =========

-The *Templates* options allow to manage the metadata templates in the catalog.
-You have to be logged in as an administrator.
+The *Metadata and Templates* options in the Administration page allows you to manage the metadata templates in the catalog.
+You have to be logged in as an administrator to access this page and function.

 .. figure:: templates-where.png

 Sort templates
 --------------

-You can define the order in which Templates are listed.
-This is the case when an Editor creates a new metadata record.
+You can define the order in which Templates are listed when an Editor creates a new metadata record.

 .. figure:: templates-newmetadata.png